 Northern Michigan Partnership

 The Northern Michigan Partnership offers elective classes to homeschool students, grades K-12, living in the five-county area of the Traverse Bay Area Intermediate School District (TBAISD) and any contiguous ISD (including Manistee, Wexford-Missaukee, C.O.O.R., Charlevoix-Emmet, and Cheb-Otsego-Presque Isle) to supplement their at-home instruction.
 Classes are available to students enrolled in the Partnership and are taught by certified teachers and community experts.

 The mission of the Northern Michigan Partnership is to provide innovative and cutting edge educational opportunities that will service all learners in our community.
 All classes will be free of charge and offered to all students.
 The Partnership will bring together students, parents, educators and community experts to encourage and help facilitate integrated and cooperative learning.
 Through careful listening, observation and reaction to how learning takes place, we will create an environment that flows with the interest of the students.

-Classes will begin Wednesday, February 1, 2017, and will meet weekly every Wednesday until June 7th with a break the week of March 29th.
+Classes will begin Wednesday, September 6, 2017, and will meet weekly every Wednesday until January 10th, with a two-week holiday break December 20th & 27th.
 All classes will be held at Interlochen Community School (3113 M-137, Interlochen, MI 49643).

 How to Register